niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

         - Minimum purchase per year is 1200 hours, minimum commitment is 1 year
 - **Dedicated Hosts**:
     - They are EC2 hosts allocated to a customer entirely
-    - They are hosts designed for specific instances, ex.
-A, C, R, etc.
     - Hosts come with all of the resources we expected from a physical machine: number of cores and CPUs, memory, local storage and connectivity
-    - We pay for the host, we don't pay anymore for instance usage per second in case we launch instances on the host
     - We have a capacity for a dedicated hosts, we can launch different sizes of instances based on the available capacity
     - Reasons for dedicated hosts: we want to use software which is licensed for number of cores or number of sockets
     - Host affinity: feature of dedicated hosts.
 Links instances to hosts, if we stop and start the instance, it will remain on the same host